 Obligation descriptors have been included to provide an indication of whether a metadata entity or element must be documented or may be conditionally or unconditionally left to the discretion of the metadata encoder.
-This descriptor may have the following values: M
+This descriptor may have the following values: M (mandatory), C (conditional) or O (optional).
+The following definitions form section B.1.5 Obligation/Condition of ISO 19115:2005 are included below.

-4 Reference to values documented in the S-100 Metadata encoding guide.
+Reference to values documented in the S-100 Metadata encoding guide.
 They do not appear in the ISO 19115:2003 code lists.

-5 Enumeration: a fixed list of valid identifiers of named literal values.
-Attributes of an enumerated type may only take values from this list (source: ISO 19136:, Geographic information - Geography Markup Language (GML))
+Enumeration: a fixed list of valid identifiers of named literal values.
+Attributes of an enumerated type may only take values from this list (source: ISO 19136:\\, Geographic information - Geography Markup Language (GML))